ggroenendale/OmniProvisioner/README.md

 ### Raspberry Pi Overview

 Installing the raspberry pi os onto a raspberry pi can be done using the raspberry pi imager that can be opened from the firmware as long as it is updated or newer on the device.
 That may require a single sd card that has that newer firmware available and then installed onto the raspberry pi.

 If that firmware is available on the raspberry pi then we can boot the raspberry pi with a blank sd card, boot into the raspberry pi imager on the device, and use a usb stick with the raspberry pi os iso and then install it onto the raspberry pi device.
 Then once that is all finished we could run our ansible playbooks for the raspberry pi.

+### Run Raspberry Pi Install